frankshearar/Home/NuGet-Verify-Command.md

 * The hashing algorithm of the signature is not supported
 * Signature file is too big
 * Invalid signature.
 File might have been tampered.
+* Signer certificate does not match any of the fingerprints provided.

 ### Corresponding commands